Electricity sector in Canada: Northwest Territories

 Although the Northwest Territories are not connected to the North American power grid, there are two electric networks operating in the territory, the first one in the Yellowknife area and the other in Fort Smith.
 In most communities, loads are served by local diesel generators.

 The government-owned Northwest Territories Power Corporation is in charge of power generation, while Northland Utilities, a subsidiary of ATCO, operate the distribution networks.

 Nunavut

 Qulliq Energy, a government-owned corporation, is the only power generator serving Nunavut.
 Qulliq has a total of 25 diesel generators, serving 25 communities.
 The territory is not connected to the North American power grid.

 Qulliq Energy plans to build a small hydroelectric project at Jaynes Inlet, not far from the territorial capital, Iqaluit, which is currently served by two diesel generators.
-The 5-MW generating station, which could cost upwards of $200 million, has been delayed by lower oil prices and the financial crisis.
-Construction could start in 2015 or 2016.
+The 5-MW generating station, which could cost upwards of $200 million, was delayed by lower oil prices and the 2008 financial crisis.